‘Teen Mom’ Star Mackenzie McKee Accepts New Proposal From Husband Josh After Brief Separation

-Teen Mom personality Mackenzie McKee recently hinted that her recent birthday was a really great one and now details about why that was the case have emerged.
-After a brief separation from her husband Josh McKee, the two are officially reunited and he even proposed to her again on her birthday.
+Teen Mom personality Mackenzie McKee hinted that her recent birthday was a really great one, and new details about why that was the case have emerged.
+After a brief separation from her husband Josh McKee, the two are officially reunited, and he even proposed to her again on her birthday.

 According to People, Josh surprised Mackenzie with a fresh proposal on her birthday.
 Photos shared by the outlet show that Josh got down on bended knee and held Mackenzie’s hand as he proposed again.
-She was holding a rose in her other hand and it looks like his birthday surprise was a bit hit with the Teen Mom star.
+She was holding a rose in her other hand, and it looks like his birthday surprise was a bit hit with the Teen Mom star.

 Just over two months ago, Mackenzie announced her separation and surprised her Teen Mom fans by sharing the news on Instagram that she was single again.
-She explained that she needed a break from her marriage and it seems that she truly felt that her marriage was fully over at that point.
+She explained that she needed a break from her marriage, and it seems that she truly felt that her marriage was fully over at that point.

 While mid-August was the first that McKee publicly noted that she had separated from her husband, Mackenzie indicates that the split actually happened months prior to the announcement.
 She admits that there had been infidelity on both sides and that the marriage always needed help.

-Now, the Teen Mom star says she has fallen in love with a new man and she says that despite thinking it would be impossible, they found their way back to one another.
+Now, the Teen Mom star says she has fallen in love with a new man, and she says that despite thinking it would be impossible, they found their way back to one another.

 View this post on Instagram